luukkonenr/deepspeed-torch-singularity/README.md

 2) exec argument `python` changed to `singularity_wrapper exec python` to PDSH-runner-class

 ## Notes
-* **IMPORTANT**: If you have a local installation of deepspeed it may conflict with the one in singularity.
-Run the following and make sure your install path is identical.
-If path points to a local installation, you need to shadow it out by renaming the package e.g. ['/users/$USER/.local/lib/python3.8/site-packages/deepspeed'] -->['/users/$USER/.local/lib/python3.8/site-packages/DEEPSPEED'], delete it or do it some other way.
+* **IMPORTANT**: Make sure you use --contain-flag when running to prevent usage of locally installed packages.
+Otherwise, conflicts with different versions of packages, especially included modified Deepspeed will cause problems.
+If you want, you can have a local installation of packages but in case of problems, try running ```singularity exec $SING_IMG python -c 'import conflicting_package; print(conflicting_package.__file__)'``` to see whether it is the source of bad behaviour.

 ```
 export SING_IMAGE=/PATH/TO/CONTAINER/deepspeed.sif
 singularity_wrapper exec ds_report